Speech Inversion Service User Guide

 - The file contains no audio signal (silence only)

 My download link has expired.
-Links are valid for 7 days.
-Please resubmit your files.
+Download links are valid for 7 days.
+If your link has expired, please resubmit your files.

 The results don’t look right.
 Tract variable estimates are most reliable for clearly recorded speech at a comfortable speaking rate.
-Very fast speech, overlapping speakers, or noisy recordings may produce less reliable estimates.
-This is a model limitation, not an error.
+Very fast speech, overlapping speakers, or very noisy recordings may produce less reliable estimates.
+This is a limitation of the underlying model, not an error.

-If you use this service in published research, please cite:
+If you use this service in published research, please cite at least the following papers:

 References